Sustainable-Aquafeeds-Project/feed_biodiv_impact_mapping/prep/README.md

 ## 03_prep_spp_habitats/

-Goal: Contains scripts that prep Area of Habitat (AOH) maps and Aquamaps suitable habitat maps to the correct resolution and projection (10km by 10km, WGS84 Mollweide)
+Goal: Contains scripts that prep Area of Habitat (AOH) maps and Aquamaps suitable habitat maps to the correct resolution and projection (10km by 10km, WGS84 Mollweide) and overlays these with the raw material origins feed maps to determine amount of habitat disturbed by salmon aquafeed production.